atdixon/thurber/README.md

     * Develop and test pipelines incrementally from the REPL.
     * Evaluate/learn Beam semantics (windowing, triggering) interactively.
 * **Avoid Macros**
     * Limit macro infection.
-Most thurber constructions are macro-less, use of macro constructions is optional.
+Most thurber constructions are macro-less, use of any thurber macro constructions (like inline functions) is optional.
-* **No AOT!**
+* **No AOT**
+    * Fully dynamic experience.
+Reload namespaces at whim. thurber's dependency on Beam, Clojure, etc versions are completely dynamic.
+No AOT hell.
+Etc.
 * **No Lock-in**
     * Pipelines can be composed of Clojure and Java transforms.
       Incrementally refactor your pipeline to Clojure or back to Java.